elian-r-ribeiro/GeolocationGetterApp/README.md

 # GeolocationGetterApp
-A repository made for a app that once you install it you can get your geolocation (latitude and longitude) by a click of a button
+Inside the "android" folder, you can see the "release" folder, it contains a APK that you can install on your phone and test it for yourself.